dsor-isr/farol/farol_control/inner_loops_controllers/inner_loops_pid/docs/README.md

 \end{equation}$$

 **In code:**

 * If depth references exist then it will work as a depth controller, otherwise if altitude references exist it will work as a altitude controller.
-* *Safety features: Depth*
-   If the water column minus the depth reference is smaller than our minimum altitude reference then it automatically goes to altitude control with a reference of our minimum altitude.
+* *Safety features: Depth* - If the water column minus the depth reference is smaller than our minimum altitude reference then it automatically goes to altitude control with a reference of our minimum altitude.
 It goes back to depth control when the water column minus the reference is bigger than 2m.
-* *Safety features: Altitude*
-   Limitates to our minimum altitude reference
+* *Safety features: Altitude* - Limitates to our minimum altitude reference.
 If the water column minus the altitude reference is bigger than our maximum depth then it is limited by that value.
 * *Pre filter:*
    - Reference Rate saturation: the reference is saturated taking into account the maximum reference rate $(0.2 \cdot T_s)$.
    - Calculation of: